WE SET HIGHER STANDARDS

 Lobe

 As the name suggests, this is a piercing done in the earlobe.
 The earlobe is the lower part of the ear, and the only part that doesn't contain cartilage.
 For this reason, earlobes heal extremely easily, taking an average of 3-4 months.
 It's possible to get initial piercings in both earlobes at the same time.
-A 1.2 mm or 1.6 mm labret is recommended as the initial jewelry.
+A 1.2 mm or 1.6 mm labret is recommended as the initial jewellery.
 If you want to stretch the lobe, you can start by piercing with a 3 mm needle or larger and use an initial plug.

 Labrets